chardon55/Silk-Carousel/README.md

 ## ✨ Features ✨

-A light-weight web app which builds a carousel on the website.
+A light-weight website carousel plugin.

 The program is written in JavaScript and CSS.